Pelosi expected to visit Taiwan, Taiwanese and US officials say – KION546

 ™ & © 2022 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Nectar Gan, Chandelis Duster and Betsy Klein contributed to this report.
+CNN’s Jennifer Hansler, Nectar Gan, Yong Xiong, Hannah Ritchie, Chandelis Duster and Betsy Klein contributed to this report.